cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/integrate-cloudflare-images/index.md

 ---
 pcx-content-type: tutorial
-title: Leverage Cloudflare Images on your Cloudflare Pages website
+title: Integrate Cloudflare Images on your website
 ---

-# Leverage Cloudflare Images on your Cloudflare Pages website
+# Integrate Cloudflare Images on your website

 ## Introduction